John Bowle (writer)

 John Bowle (1725–1788) was an English clergyman and scholar, known today primarily for his ground-breaking, annotated edition of the early 1600s Miguel de Cervantes novel Don Quixote.
+He is considered to have been the first Hispanist.

 Life

 Bowle, called by his friends Don Bowle, was descended from Dr. John Bowle, bishop of Rochester.
 He was born on 26 October 1725 at Idmiston in Wiltshire, was educated at Oriel College, Oxford, and became M.A. in 1750.
 He was elected Fellow of the Society of Antiquaries in 1776.
 Having entered holy orders, he obtained the vicarage of Idmiston (spelt Idemeston in his Don Quixote), north of Salisbury in Wiltshire, where he died on 26 October 1788, his 63rd birthday.
 He had married Elizabeth, who had died at a younger age in 1759.

 An erudite scholar who was often in London, Bowle was acquainted with French, Spanish, and Italian literature, and accumulated a large and valuable library, sold in 1790.
 He was a member of Samuel Johnson's Essex Head Club, and preceded John Douglas in detecting William Lauder's forgeries.